Dutch Golden Age: Literature

 The Golden Age was also an important time for developments in literature.
 Some of the major figures of this period were Gerbrand Bredero, Jacob Cats, Pieter Hooft, and Joost van den Vondel.

 During this time, a climate of tolerance developed in comparison to other European states with strict censorship restrictions paving the way for the Dutch to become a powerhouse in the book trade.
 This transformation is described by modern historians as the 'Dutch miracle.'
 Additionally, the Dutch enjoyed high literacy rates, and Dutch entrepreneurs took advantage of this.
 As a result, seventeenth-century Holland became a great centre for the production of news, Bibles, political pamphlets.
 Louis Elzevir and his descendants created what is considered one of the most eminent dynasties of the book trade.
 The House of Elzevir produced pocket editions of classical Latin texts which were scholarly, reliable, and reasonably priced.
 The Elzevir dynasty died out in 1712 and the 'Dutch miracle' waned as international competition caught up to the Dutch book trade.

+Controversy

+The term "Dutch Golden Age" became a source of controversy during the 21st century due to the extensive Dutch involvement in slavery during this period; approximately 1.7 million people were enslaved by Dutch slavers from the 17th to 19th centuries as part of the Atlantic and Indian Ocean slave trades.
+In a 2019 exhibition at the Amsterdam Museum, the museum announced it would stop using the phrase, with its artistic director Margriet Schavemaker stating that "the Golden Age is, in a way, the story of the winners, and it hides the colonial past of [the Netherlands].
+It hides slavery, but also it covers up poverty more generally.
+Not everyone participated in the Golden Age, not at all."
+The museum's announcement was met with criticism, including from Dutch Prime Minister Mark Rutte and politician Michel Rog.
+In contrast, Curaçaoan activist and artist Quinsy Gario wrote that "Most people [in the Netherlands] understand the Golden Age is a wrong term".